-This report has been prepared by Segal to present certain disclosure information required by Governmental Accounting Standards Board Statement 67 (GASBS 67) as of June 30, 2021.
-This valuation is based on:
+This report has been prepared by Segal to present certain disclosure information required by Governmental Accounting Standards Board Statement 67 (GASBS 67) as of June 30, 2023.
+This report is based on financial information as of June 30, 2023 and the Actuarial Valuation and Review as of June 30, 2023, which reflects:

-- The benefit provisions of SCERS, as administered by the Board; - The characteristics of covered active members, terminated vested members, and retired members and beneficiaries as of June 30, 2021, provided by SCERS; - The assets of the Plan as of June 30, 2021, provided by SCERS; - Economic assumptions regarding future salary increases and investment earnings adopted by the Board for the June 30, 2021 valuation; and - Other actuarial assumptions, regarding employee terminations, retirement, death, etc. adopted by the Board for the June 30, 2021 valuation.
+- The benefit provisions of SCERS, as administered by the Board; - The characteristics of covered active members, terminated vested members, and retired members and beneficiaries as of June 30, 2023, provided by SCERS; - The assets of the Plan as of June 30, 2023, provided by SCERS; - Economic assumptions regarding future salary increases and investment earnings adopted by the Board for the June 30, 2023 valuation; and - Other actuarial assumptions, regarding employee terminations, retirement, death, etc. adopted by the Board for the June 30, 2023 valuation.